RyanPersson/mathblog/content/convex-analysis/linear-operator-linear-transformation.md

 $$
 One often writes $Tx$ instead of $T(x)$.

-Linear operators are the morphisms of {{< knowl id="vector-space" text="vector spaces" >}}.
+Linear operators are the morphisms of {{< knowl id="vector-space" section="shared-linear-algebra" text="vector spaces" >}}.
 Their {{< knowl id="image-and-kernel-linear-isomorphism" text="kernels and images" >}} give canonical subspaces, and the associated quotient describes the operator up to isomorphism.

 **Examples:**
 - Matrix multiplication $T(x)=Ax$ on $K^n$.